Serhatpars/FirefoxThemes/README.md

 - [VueJS](https://addons.mozilla.org/tr/firefox/addon/vuejs/)
 - [Typescript](https://addons.mozilla.org/tr/firefox/addon/typescript/)

-ℹ️ I will update this repository as I develop themes. <br>💛 You can access the links here and use the themes as you wish.
+ℹ️ I will update this repository as I develop themes. <br>💛 You can access the links here and use the themes as you wish.<br>
+🔗 If you wish, you can contact me using the links.<br>
+📧 Or send an email. destek@serhatpars.dev